VotingTheoryNerd/Organized-Voting-Methods-List/README.md

-# Voting Methods - A Taxonomic and Comprehensive List
+# Voting Methods - A Taxonomic List

 ## This should serve as a quick and easy reference for all voting methods.